About the spine

 The sacrum consists of 5 bones which are fused or stuck together, plus the coccyx which is made up of 4 tiny bones and used to be a tail.

 Each vertebra is separated by intervertebral discs which are flexible cartilage discs.
 These allow movement in the spine and have a shock absorbing or cushioning function as well.

 The spine is made up of 33 vertebrae and has 5 sections as illustrated.

 Each disc is made up of two parts, a tougher fibrous outside and a central substance called nucleus pulposus.
-When a disc is damaged (or prolapsed) it is the squidgy liquid in the middle which often squeezes out, putting pressure on the spinal cord and causing pain.
+If you suffer a disc bulge, herniation or prolapse, it is the squidgy liquid in the middle which often squeezes out, putting pressure on the nerve roots and causing leg pain.